 "The sun also shines behind the clouds."
 Quote from Karl Friedrich Wilhelm Wander

-- Heinrich-Schwaiger-Haus (alternative, see arrival)
+- Heinrich-Schwaiger-Haus (alternative, see how to get there)

-- Berghotel Rudolfshütte (alternative, see arrival)
+- Berghotel Rudolfshütte (alternative, see how to get there)

-- Glorer hut
+- Glorer Hut

 - Trauneralm

-- Gliwice hut
+- Gleiwitzer hut

 Wild camping: Is unfortunately not allowed in the whole national park.